The following setup is only applicable to users with the Application Control Module or Application Edition running on 5.3 or higher.

 1) Go to Admin > Workflows > Target Configuration > Database > MySQL.

 2) The Address is the IP address or DNS name of the MySQL target.
 The Port number is 3306, the port we opened on the firewall.
-The Username and Password are the user name we defined above.
+The Username and Password are the credentials we defined above.

 3) Click the Add button.
 The target should appear on the Pending Targets list.
 Click Apply.
 The Target Configuration page will appear.
 Click Rediscover or Rediscover All.